NovakovicA/Intelligent-Systems---The-Evolution-of-Trust-Game-AI/README.md

 In order to run the project, extract the Homework.zip into a folder, import it into a Java IDE such as Eclipse, compile it into a JAR file.
 Then extract run.zip and copy the jar file inside and open run.bat in Command Prompt which will run tests for each of the given scenarios.

+For more information about The Evolution of Trust, other types of agents and a GUI environment, visit https://ncase.me/trust.